AaronYang0628/docs/content/CSST/pg_import_data.md

 +++
-title = 'Import CCDS MariaDB Data' date = 2024-03-17T19:58:45+08:00
+title = 'Import CCDS Postgres Data' date = 2024-03-17T19:58:45+08:00
-weight = 1
+weight = 2
 +++

 ### Preliminary
-- MariaDB has installed though argo-workflow, if not check [link](kubernetes/argo/argo-workflow/software/mariadb/index.html)
+- Postgresql has installed though argo-workflow, if not check [link](kubernetes/argo/argo-workflow/software/mariadb/index.html)
-- MariaDB server pod named is `app-mariadb` and in namespace `application`
+- Postgresql server pod named is `app-postgresql` and in namespace `application`

 {{% notice style="warning" %}}
 if the **pod name** and **namespace** isn't match, you might need to modify following shell.